A New Framework Prioritizes Continuous Improvement During Pre-Construction Risk Assessment

 By rating the risks that inspection items identify during these audits, it becomes possible to prioritize action.
 While all violations are important to address, some issues that can cause direct harm require a more immediate response than others.
 Ranking these issues empowers project managers to quickly resolve high-risk issues without losing sight of other violations that need to be addressed.

-To rank risk, assign inspection items in the construction safety audit a risk rating from 1 to 3, with 3 being the most serious violation (see Table 1).
+To rank risk, assign inspection items in the construction safety audit a risk rating from one to three, with three being the most serious violation (see Table 1).
 Follow-up actions can then be prioritized based upon the level of risk identified.

 Phase IV: Close-out